waqasali2/me/week2/readme.md

 TO PROVE ODD

-a_number%2 !=0:  #were dividing the number by an even number if the reusltant remainder does not equal to zero, we know its odd
+a_number%2 !=0:  #we're dividing the number by an even number if the resultant remainder does not equal to zero, we know its odd

 ADDING TO A LIST

-some_list.append(someting) adds something to some some_list"""
+some_list.append(someting) adds "something" to some some_list"""

 #notes have been made on each line of the python exercises to help undersatnd